webpro/dyson/README.md

     * the default function to render the response (basically `res.send(200, res.body);`)
     * used as middleware in Express

+## Fake data generators

+Install the data generators (e.g. `g.name`) in your project to use them:

+    npm install dyson-generators --save-dev

+Please refer to [dyson-generators](http://github.com/webpro/dyson-generators) for usage and examples.

 ## Containers

-The response data can be stored anywhere in the response in a `container` object.
+Containers can help if you need to send along some meta data, or wrap the response data in a specific way.
+Just use the `container` object, and return the `data` where you want it.
 Functions in the `container` object are invoked with arguments _(params, query, data)_:

     {
         path: '/users',